Respond • Recover • Protect

 • Stop communication immediately.

-• Contact your bank/payment provider quickly.
+• Contact your bank or payment provider quickly.

 • Report the profile to the platform and keep screenshots.